tum-gis/sensor-nodes/Indoor Ambient Monitoring with Seeeduino LoRaWAN/README.md

 ﻿# Indoor Ambient Monitoring with Seeeduino LoRaWAN

 This sensor node is made to showcase a use-case of LoRaWAN for indoor ambience monitoring.
 For achieving this a multitude of sensors were used which can monitor the quality of the ambience.
-In this we measure parameters such as temperature, humidity, air pressure, air quality, CO2, loudness, gas, PM2.5, and light.
+In this example we measure parameters such as temperature, humidity, air pressure, air quality, CO2, loudness, gas, PM2.5, and light.

 ![Hardware setup](hardware-setup.jpg)